briansworth/GetIPv4Address/README.md

       28 |            14 |            16 | 255.255.255.240 |
       27 |            30 |            32 | 255.255.255.224 |
       26 |            62 |            64 | 255.255.255.192 |

+#### Find-MTUSize
+Finds the MTU size being used on the network.

+ MTU
+ ---
+1500

 #### Ping-IpRange